(On Criticism of the Pure Devotee)

 Just as they accused Srila Prabhupada of being influenced by the India of his youth, many of these women and academics became consumed by the fervor of late 20th century gender politics to overturn the male dominance that they felt caused the wrongs to the women and children.
 A number of them wrongly saw Srila Prabhupada’s quotes as the philosophical underpinnings of this abuse.
 Some of them then failed to discriminate their own sense desires for influence from wanting to prevent more abuse.
 In critisizing Srila Prabhupada they failed to make non-offensive brahminical Krishna conscious presentations.
 Sadly one can easily blame this on how women are generally more passionate.
 In their defence the traditionalists were equally offensive and ruthless, although they did not fault Srila Prabhupada.
 It was some of the women supporter’s criticism of the pure devotee that crossed a line of great offense in Krishna conscious behavior and for which some very extreme counter-measures are given in the scriptures.
 Certainly reforms were needed to stop the abuses, but one should always avoid offending the spiritual master – gurvaparadha, perhaps the greatest offense.

 The least extreme counter-measure for criticism of a great personality is giving arguments in the manner of this document.
 Unfortunately those in official leadership positions did not see fit to either officially condemn or even clearly point out how criticism of Srila Prabhupada was offensive.
 Instead there was talk about changing Srila Prabhupada’s books or at least annotating the parts that might be seen as politicaly incorrect.
-In the end the women and supporters’ demands were largely granted by the movement’s leadership.
+In the end the women and supporters’ demands were largely granted by the movement’s leadership, the Governing Body Commission (GBC).
 The traditionalists were shocked that those who had offended Srila Prabhupada actually ended up being rewarded instead of condemned.
 It was as if 21st century society’s and modern sociology’s condemnation of the traditionalist’s “patriarchal backlash” was more important.
+Clearly the GBC was more interested in not offending prospective modern women members and their male sympathizers than they were in not offending Srila Prabhupada!

 Regarding Srila Prabhupada’s books in 21st century society, if devotees are really uncomfortable about distributing them or dealing with politically correct objections, they should just write their own.
 No one is stopping anyone.
 Srila Prabhupada’s books are his own, and what was in them when he left manifest presence remains authorized.